fondemen/Monitoring/README.md

 # Monitoring
 Monitoring of the ENSISA mechanics workshop developed with Java, ElasticSearch and Grafana.

+This is a maintenance release of [Ahp06/Monitoring](https://github.com/Ahp06/Monitoring) developed by MM.
+Huynh-Phuc, Devie and Bendahi.

 # Manual installation

 1 - To install ElasticSearch from the following link : https://www.elastic.co/fr/downloads/elasticsearch .